openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Combo-Pump.md

 4. Delete a pump already connected to the phone via Bluetooth: Under Settings / Bluetooth, remove the paired device "**SpiritCombo**"
 5. Make sure, that AAPS not running in background the loop.
 Deaktivate Loop in AAPS.
-6. Try using the '**pairing**' branch from the ruffy repository at https://github.com/MilosKozak/ruffy/tree/pairing to establish the connection
+6. Try using the '**pairing**' branch from the [MilosKozak/ruffy](https://github.com/MilosKozak/ruffy/tree/pairing) repository to establish the connection
 7. Now start ruffy on the phone.
 You may press Reset! and remove the old connection.
 Then hit **Connect!**.
 8. In the Bluetooth menu of the pump, go to **ADD DEVICE / ADD CONNECTION**.
 Press *CONNECT!**
     * The next three steps are timing-sensitive, so you might need to try different pauses/speed if pairing fails.
 Read the full sequence before trying it.
 9. Now the Pump should show up the BT Name of phone to select for pairing.
-Here it is importand to whait at least 5s bevore you hit the select button on Pump.
+Here it is importand to wait at least 5s before you hit the select button on Pump.
 Otherwise the Pumpe will not send the Paring request to the Phone proberly.

     * If Combo Pump is set to 5s Screentime out, you may test it with 40s (original setting).
 From experiance the time between pump is showing up in phone until select phone is around 5-10s.
 In many other cases pairing just times out